Man encouraging man on treadmill

 What are the features of a cardiac rehab program?

-A dedicated team of experts works closely with each patient to create a medically supervised cardiac rehabilitation program emphasizing the importance of physical and psychological health while maintaining the quality of life.
+A dedicated team of experts works closely with each patient to create a tailored, medically supervised program that emphasizes the importance of physical and psychological health.
+It helps manage risk factors and improve and maintain quality of life.

 Cardiac rehabilitation is a comprehensive therapy that combines: